syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 ### Using attributes

 The order of the fields can be changed by using the `ItemsOrderInRow` property in [DataFormDisplayOptionsAttribute] attribute.
+This is applicable only for Grid layout.

 {% tabs %}
 {% highlight c# %}